techcodex/smake/README.md

 1. Register new user with name, email, password, password_confirmation.
 2. The server will return loggedin user data and access_token
-3. Copy the access token that you gets after Registeration.
+3. Copy the access token that you gets after Registeration / Login.
 4. Edit your Enviroment File(Top right eye icon button) and set token initial value and current value with the value you get from server.
-5. By logging in through the API you will get access token as well update the environment file to use other APIs.
-6. Without Authentication or not passing correct access_token you will get error from server **unauthenticated** so make sure that you put the right value in the token variable.
+5. Without Authentication or not passing correct access_token you will get error from server **unauthenticated with status code 401** so make sure that you put the right value in the token variable.